barclay/nhtsa_vin/README.md

 # NHTSA Vin
 ----

-A ruby library for fetching and parsing VIN information from the NHSTA webservice
+A ruby gem for fetching and parsing vehicle identification via the vehicle identification number (VIN) from the [NHTSA webservice](https://vpic.nhtsa.dot.gov/api/Home).
+Note, this gem is not officially affiliated with the NHTSA.

-Note, this gem is not officially affiliated with vinquery.com.
+Please note, this gem is currently in early development.

 ## Installation